 This is a primary school, so the main transition point is Year 6 to Year 7.
 A useful indicator of seriousness about transition is that leaders check how pupils settle into secondary school and use what they learn to refine preparation in the later primary years.
 That suggests a school that treats Year 6 as more than test preparation, with attention to the habits pupils need for the next phase.

 Nottingham City families typically have a range of secondary options across the city, with applications coordinated through the local authority.
-For September 2026 secondary entry (Year 7), Nottingham City’s published timetable sets a 31 October 2025 deadline and a 2 March 2026 offer day for families living in the Nottingham City authority area.
+For future Year 7 entry, families should use Nottingham City’s current secondary admissions timetable and check each preferred school’s oversubscription criteria.

 For parents, the practical approach is to plan backwards: shortlist secondaries early, look closely at each school’s oversubscription criteria, and consider travel time as well as academic fit.
 Strong KS2 outcomes give pupils a platform, but the right secondary choice is usually about ethos, support, and daily logistics as much as raw attainment.